microsoft/reverse-proxy/docs/docfx/articles/session-affinity.md

 ### Provider-specific configuration
 There is currently one provider-specific strongly-typed configuration section implemented.
-- `SessionAffinityCookieConfig` exposes the same settings as `CookieBuilder` to customize cookie properties which will be used by `CookieSessionAffinityProvider` for creating new affinity cookies.
+- `SessionAffinityCookieConfig` exposes settings to customize cookie properties which will be used by `CookieSessionAffinityProvider` for creating new affinity cookies.
 The properties can be JSON config as show above or in code as shown below:
 ```C#
 new ClusterConfig
 {